ttiny/phptestr/README.md

 There is additional link called "extract..." next to the title of the file.
 This will open the selected script, without other scripts, in a new browser tab.
 Useful while developing or debugging.
 Finally if code coverage is enabled you should will find a "coverage" button in the title.
-Coverage is only available for test scripts without any errors.
+Coverage is only available for test scripts with successful test cases.

 Screenshot of the results of the example tests can be found in [example/tests.png](https://raw.github.com/Perennials/phptestr/master/example/tests.png).

-The GUI is tested only on Google Chrome at the moment, but there is no reason other browsers wouldn't work.

-<a name="cliusage"></a>
 Command line options
 --------------------